linzzzzzz/iMet2019-FGVC6/README.md

 **To run this soulution**:

-1. change variable MODEL_DIR to be the directory where you put senext50 weights
+1. change variable MODEL_DIR to be the directory where you put se-resnext50 weights file
-2. change variable MODEL_NAME to be the name of senext50 weights file
+2. change variable MODEL_NAME to be the name of se-resnext50 weights file
 3. run :)

 **LB journey**: